huangli712/Dyson/README.md

 # Dyson

-The Dyson code is designed to solve the dyson's equation.
+The Dyson code is designed to solve the Dyson's equation.
 It is usually used with the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT framework.

 This package is currently under developement. **IT DOESN'T WORK NOW!**